darinpope/cloudbees-core-eks/README.md

 ### Create EFS volume

 Create the EFS volume in whatever way you want.
-Make sure that the Mount Targets are created in the same subnets as the worker nodes are created.
+Make sure that the Mount Targets are created in the same private subnets as the worker nodes are created.
 When creating the Mount Targets, delete the `default` security group and associate the `*-ClusterSharedNodeSecurityGroup-*` security group from the worker node to all of the EFS subnets.

 ### Install efs-provisioner